 Artificial Neural Networks

-Artificial neural networks (ANN) or connectionist systems are computing systems vaguely inspired by the biological neural networks that constitute animal brains.
-Such systems "learn" to perform tasks by considering examples, generally without being programmed with task-specific rules; so you can get it to learn things, recognize patterns, and make decisions in a "human-like" way.
-The patterns recognized are numerical, contained in tensors, into which all real-world data, be it images, sound, text or time series, must be translated.
+Artificial neural networks (ANN) or connectionist systems are computing systems similar to biological neural networks likes animal brains.
+In particular, such systems "learn" to perform tasks by considering examples, generally without being programmed with task-specific rules.
+At this point, you can get it to learn things, recognize patterns, and make decisions in a "human-like" way.

 How does a neural network learn?

 Information flows through a neural network in two different ways.
-When the model is learning (being trained) or operating normally (after being trained either being used or tested), patterns of information from the dataset are being fed into the network via the input neurons, which trigger the layers of hidden neurons, and these, in turn, arrive at the output neurons; this is called a feedforward network.
-Not all neurons “fire” all the time.
-Each neuron receives inputs from the neurons to its left, and the inputs are multiplied by the weights of the connections they travel along.
-Every neuron adds up all the inputs it receives in this way and (this is the simplest neural network) if the sum is more than a certain threshold value, the neuron “fires” and triggers the neurons it’s connected to (the neurons on its right).
+When the model is learning (being trained) or operating normally (after being trained either being used or tested), patterns of information from the dataset are being fed into the network via the input neurons, which trigger the layers of hidden neurons, and these, in turn, arrive at the output neurons (called a feedforward network).
+Moreover, not all neurons “fire” all the time.
+In fact, each neuron receives inputs from the neurons to its left, and the inputs are multiplied by the weights of the connections they travel along.
+Also, every neuron adds up all the inputs it receives in this way and (this is the simplest neural network) if the sum is more than a certain threshold value, the neuron “fires” and triggers the neurons it’s connected to (the neurons on its right).